Kitware/ParaView/Web/Documentation/guides/paraviewweb_on_aws_ec2/README.md

 This document describes how to set up a clean Amazon EC2 AMI instance to run ParaViewWeb with the following configuration:

 1. Deploy the latest nightly binary version of ParaView
-2. Use a recent version of Apache which now supports web sockets
+2. Use a recent version of Apache, which now supports web sockets
 3. Use the Jetty session manager to launch python processes

-In this document we will use the convention of referring to the DNS name of our EC2 host as
+In this document, we will refer to the DNS name of our EC2 host as

     ec2-XXX-XXX-XXX-XXX.compute-1.amazonaws.com

-In every case, this should be replaced with the actual hostname of a running instance.
-Additionally, whenever you secure shell into your instance, you might get a message from the system about needing to install updates.
-It's probably a good idea to do this, following the system instructions:
+You should replace this with the actual hostname of a running instance.
+Additionally, whenever you secure shell into your instance, it is possible that you will get a message from the system regarding the installation of updates.
+It is most likely a good idea to install the updates.
+To do so, follow the system instructions:

     sudo yum update

 ## Package install and graphics environment setup

 Before proceeding with the installation specifics, you should install some required packages on the instance.
-The patch package is required for patching the Apache httpd source, pcre-devel is required by the Apache compilation phase, mesa-libGLU is required to to ParaView rendering, and the xorg packages are required in order to have a proper X server environment.
+The patch package is required for patching the Apache httpd source, pcre-devel is required by the Apache compilation phase, mesa-libGLU is required to perform ParaView rendering, and the xorg packages are required for a proper X server environment.

     $ sudo yum install patch.x86_64
     $ sudo yum install pcre-devel.x86_64
     $ sudo yum install mesa-libGLU.x86_64
     $ sudo yum install xorg*

-After running the above package installations, you should run nvidia-config, as shown below, so that it will generate for you a correctly formatted X configuration file.
+After running the above package installations, you should run nvidia-config, as shown below, so as to generate a correctly formatted X configuration file.

     $ sudo nvidia-config